gregnehus/PollingExtensions/README.md

     var consumer = new Consumer();
     consumer.Poll(x=>x.GetNext()).Every(5.Seconds()).For(2.Times()).WithCallback(x=>list.Add(x)).Start(); //blocking

+The default amount of time that a statement will run is 1 time, unless the For(Times) statement is added.
 The Do() method here is blocking.
 If you want to do the same thing asynchronously, simply add Async() and it will now longer block.

     consumer.Poll(x=>x.GetNext()).Async().Every(5.Seconds()).For(2.Times()).WithCallback(x=>list.Add(x)).Start();